Find out about the research we fund at King’s College London, which includes a Research Unit devoted to triple negative breast cancer.

 Professor Ng's group is focused on understanding the role of immune cells in triple negative breast cancer and is using imaging techniques to look at how cells of the immune system infiltrate the tumour and how this contributes to the growth and spread of triple negative breast cancer.

-Dr Sophia Karagiannis aim to use scientific advances made by Professors Tutt and Ng to develop new treatments to specifically target triple negative breast cancer cells.
+Professor Sophia Karagiannis aim to use scientific advances made by Professors Tutt and Ng to develop new treatments to target triple negative breast cancer cells specifically.

-The Unit opened in February 2009 and was recently reviewed by an independent group of experts which judged the quality of work undertaken as being of the highest international calibre.
+The Unit opened in February 2009.
+It was recently reviewed by an independent group of experts which judged the quality of work undertaken as being of the highest international calibre.